natethegreate/hent-AI/README.md

 * [main.py](main.py) Contains GUI and all I/O handling and file parsing, along with basic error detection.
 Instantiates detector class.

 * [detector.py](detector.py) Contains my detector class, which is responsible for neural network bringup, starting inference detection, and creating overlay from mask for DCP.
 No longer needs hentai.py, and can run detections on its own.
+Also handles ESRGAN functionality.

 * [hentai.py](samples/hentai/hentai.py) Interfaces between my detector and the model.
 Based off of the Balloon.py of the Mask RCNN implementation.
 Only needed for training.

-* [inspect_h_model.ipynb](samples/hentai/inspect_h_model.ipynb) This notebook is based off the balloon notebook.
+* [inspect_h_model.ipynb](samples/hentai/inspect_h_model.ipynb) This notebook is identical to the balloon notebook.
 I modified it to work with this project instead, and it is best used to inspect a model.
 For detailed logging, use Tensorboard (which should be installed if you have tensorflow)

 * [inspect_h_data.ipynb](samples/hentai/inspect_h_data.ipynb)
 Same thing as above, except this notebook is used to validate the dataset.
 Also has cool information showing some of the quirks and features of MaskRcnn